BaljinderDeveloper/JavaInterviewQuestionsForQE/README.md

 # JavaInterviewQuestionsForQE
-Must know Java questions for a Quality Engineer for interview
+Must know Java questions if you are appearing for Quality Engineer interview